Arr you ready for Gasparilla? Here are some ways to celebrate the pirate takeover of the Bay.

 Outward Bound Voyage

 They came, they reveled, and now they’re leaving.
-It’s time for Tampa’s favorite pirates to head back out to sea, and they’re ending the Gasparilla season in style on March 2.
-Ye Mystic Krewe returns the key to the city to the mayor and then get back onboard the Jose Gasparilla to fire a final cannon salute as they head back into the bay.
-The event at the Tampa Convention Center is 2-10 p.m. and is free to attend.
+It’s time for Tampa’s favorite pirates to head back out to sea, and they’re ending the Gasparilla season in style on Feb.
+29. Ye Mystic Krewe returns the key to the city to the mayor and then get back onboard the Jose Gasparilla to fire a final cannon salute as they head back into the bay.
+The event at Sparkman Wharf is from 2-10 p.m. and is free to attend.

 ►Make it easy to keep up-to-date with more stories like this.
 Download the 10 News app now.